mwchmiel/mwchmiel.github.io/teaching.md

 ---

 **Introduction**<br>
 During the course of my graduate degree I had the opportunity to teach extensively, and have found it to be one of the most rewarding aspects of my graduate experience.
 In order to enhance my abilities as teacher, I have completed a Certificate of Innovation in College Teaching (CICT).
 The goal of the CICT is to prepare educators to build a teaching practice that incorporates best practices in higher education, includes research-driven innovation, and addresses questions of equity and access within academia.
+While working toward including these goals into my own practice, I have benefitted by attending workshops run by the Office of Academic Innovation, learned by applying methods in the classroom, and taking a full quarter course to better understanding the principle of scientific teaching.
+I have applied what I have learned to my courses, and have also reflected on how this impacts how i approach teaching by incorporating them into my philosophies of teaching and equity and inclusion.

 **Philosophy of Teaching and Learning**